stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 +++
-title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-18T20:25:00+01:00"
+title = "Tooling for Maintaining YAML Files" slug = "yaml-maintenance" date = "2025-09-19T07:02:00+01:00"
 description = "Tooling for maintenance of YAML files" categories = ["automation", "devops", "kubernetes", "programming"] tags = ["automation", "devops", "kubernetes"]
 +++

-[YAML](https://en.wikipedia.org/wiki/YAML) is an essential part of operating modern cloud software.
+[YAML](https://en.wikipedia.org/wiki/YAML) is an essential part of modern software development.
 It has been an established format for configurations for years, and is unlikely to be replaced for a long time to come.
-Many, many products now rely on YAML.
+Many, many products now use YAML for configuration, from developer tools and continuous integration pipelines to tools for managing systems, like Ansible and Kubernetes.

 Ideally, we generate YAML files.
 This ensures that they are valid, correctly formatted and consistent.
 However, many YAML files are manually edited.
 This article describes some standard tools that help us maintain YAML, regardless of how it is produced.

 All of these tools become most effective when they work automatically.
-We can run them in text editors, with pre-commit hooks that call them every time that we commit YAML files to version control, and in Continuous Integration pipelines.
-If they run automatically in editors, pre-commit and in CI, we ensure that all of the YAML files in a project are always maintained to the same standard.
+We can run them in text editors and with pre-commit hooks that call them when we commit changes to version control.
+We should also run them in continuous integration pipelines.
+If they run in continuous integration, we ensure that all of the YAML files in a project are always maintained to the same standard.

 ## Formatting, Linting and Validating YAML